mjluck25/myCodingCheatsheets/Cheatsheet-css.md

 `line-height`

+- _leading_: vertical space between(`ascender` and `descender`) lines of text.
+- _descender_: part of a letter that drops beneath the baseline.
+- _ascender_: highest point of a letter.
 - controls the space in between the lines.
 - can be unitless or a length value.
   - unitless number is preferred since it is responsive based on the current font size.

 `letter-spacing`

-- controls the spaces in between letters
+- controls the spaces in between letters.
+- _kerning_: space between each letter.

 `word-spacing`